Develop Employability Skills, Establish Networks and Get More Involved!

-4. Get some relevant work experiences - you won't get far without it.
-Apply for short-term placements, volunteering or part-time work during semester breaks
+4. Get some relevant work experience - you won't get far without it.
+Apply for short-term placements, volunteering or part-time work during semester breaks.

 5. Work hard for your grades.
-Many large organisations require an Upper Second Class Honours degree (2:1), so it pays you to work hard academically to try to achieve this
+Many large organisations require an Upper Second Class Honours degree (2:1), so it pays to work hard academically to try to achieve this.

-6. Discovery Year placements-make full use of it!
+6. Discovery Year placements - make full use of them!

 8. Consider volunteering opportunities.
-Although it is unpaid, the experiences you gained will be priceless
+Although they may usually be unpaid, the experiences you gain will be priceless.

-9. Do your Research!
-Continue researching for possible career opportunities and employers if you have not done so
+9. Do your research!
+Continue researching possible career opportunities and employers if you have not done so.

-11. Visit UBD CoNECT for any career related advices
+11. Visit UBD CoNECT for any career-related advice.

 Focus On Getting Your Grades and Start Applying